SeldonIO/seldonio.github.com/configuration.md

 # Seldon Configuration

 Seldon uses [Zookeeper](http://zookeeper.apache.org/) for real time configuration.
 It is used to specify all settings needed by the Seldon server as well as offline model creation jobs.
+Most tasks can be accomplished via the [Seldon CLI](seldon-cli.html).
+However, not all the advanced functionality is at present exposed via the CLI.
+This document will give the details of the Zookeeper configuration needed.

 ## Zookeeper Configration